November 22, 2022

 • Health problems.
 Some conditions make you produce more gas or increase your sensitivity to the presence of gas in your digestive tract.
 This includes celiac disease, acid reflux (which irritates your esophagus), irritable bowel syndrome (which affects nerves in your bowel), and hemorrhoids.

 • Consuming too many carbs.
-Carbs are an important energy source, but eating too many can cause your body to retain water, potentially making you feel overly full.
+Carbs are an essential energy source, but eating too many can cause your body to retain water, potentially making you feel overly full.

 • Overeating.
 Consuming more food than your stomach can comfortably accommodate makes you feel bloated.
-Keep in mind that while your stomach can stretch, it’s about the size of your fist when empty.
+Remember that while your stomach can stretch, it’s about the size of your fist when empty.

 • Constipation.
 When your digestive tract is stalled, eating or drinking can create or intensify bloating.